qobilidop/gvisor-mem-perf/README.md

-# gVisor Memory Subsystem Performance Improvement (WIP)
+# Improving gVisor Memory Subsystem Performance

-This is a course project in progress.
+This is a [course](https://cseweb.ucsd.edu/~yiying/cse291j-winter20/) project.
+See our [final report](final-report.pdf).
+Read on if you would like to reproduce our results.

 ## Environment Setup